 Diag boards are effective and inexpensive, so they are very high in demand.
 There is a drawing at the beginning of each semester for first-round reservation appointments.
 SORC does not assign Diag board locations to specific groups; rather, each group is assigned an appointment time at random.
 A representative of your group chooses from the available locations at your appointment time.
 Earlier appointments have better selection of the "good" spaces.
 After first-round appointments, we accept reservations by request.

 Once SORC drivers have taken a Diag board down, it will be held at SORC for two weeks, during which you can pick it up.

 After two weeks, it becomes property of SORC and one of several things could happen:

 How you request Diag board spaces depends on when you visit this page.

-APPLICATIONS ARE NOW CLOSED.
-The deadline to apply for a first-round appointment was Monday, July 31 at 5PM.
-Click here to apply for a second-round appointment.
+APPLICATIONS FOR WINTER ADVERTISING ARE OPEN!
+The deadline to apply for a first-round appointment is Monday, October 30th at 5PM.
+Click here to apply for a second-round appointment for Fall Advertising.

 If an application period is currently OPEN, you will find the applications here: